-5.1.3.20 Subset information flow control (FDP_IFC.1)
+Subset information flow control (FDP IFC.1)

-127 The TOE Security Functions shall enforce the Construction Flow Control Policy on all subjects defined in Section 5.1.1.1, the content of all objects defined in Section 5.1.1.2, and the commands available in OB.CMD_TST, OB.CMD_ISR and OB.CALL_USR objects.
+127. The TOE Security Functions shall enforce the Construction Flow Control Policy on all subjects defined in Subjects, the content of all objects defined in Objects and operations, and the commands available in OB.CMD_TST, OB.CMD_ISR and OB.CALL_USR objects.

-5.1.3.21 Simple security attributes (FDP_IFF.1)
+Simple security attributes (FDP_IFF.1)

-128 The TOE Security Functions shall enforce the Construction Flow Control Policy based on the following types of subject and information security attribute:

-subject and object locations and TOE configuration.

-129 The TOE Security Functions shall permit an information flow between a controlled subject and a controlled information via a controlled operation if the following rules hold:

-Those in Table 16 of the ST19N Generic Security Target.

-- 130 The TSF shall provide the additional information flow control SFP rules: None. - 131 The TSF shall enforce the following additional SFP capabilities: Data Processing Policy. - 132 The TSF shall explicitly authorise an information flow based on the following rules: None. - 133 The TSF shall explicitly deny an information flow based on the following rules: None.
+- 128. The TOE Security Functions shall enforce the Construction Flow Control Policy based on the following types of subject and information security attribute: - subject and object locations and TOE configuration. - 129.
+The TOE Security Functions shall permit an information flow between a controlled subject and a controlled information via a controlled operation if the following rules hold: - Those in Table 16 of the ST19N Generic Security Target. - 130.
+The TSF shall provide the additional information flow control SFP rules: None. - 131.
+The TSF shall enforce the following additional SFP capabilities: Data Processing Policy. - 132.
+The TSF shall explicitly authorise an information flow based on the following rules: None. - 133.
+The TSF shall explicitly deny an information flow based on the following rules: None.

-5.1.3.22 Subset residual information protection (FDP_RIP.1)
+Subset residual information protection (FDP_RIP.1)

-134 The TSF shall ensure that any previous information content of a resource is made unavailable upon the allocation of the resource to, deallocation of the resource from the following objects: OB.RAM objects and OB.REG objects but the illegal condition register and the CRC control register when in warm reset.
+134. The TSF shall ensure that any previous information content of a resource is made unavailable upon the allocation of the resource to, deallocation of the resource from the following objects: OB.RAM objects and OB.REG objects but the illegal condition register and the CRC control register when in warm reset.

-5.1.3.23 Quality metric for random numbers (FCS_RND.1)
+Quality metric for random numbers (FCS_RND.1)

-135 The TSF shall provide a mechanism to generate random numbers that meet NIST FIPS PUB-140-2:1999 standard for a Security Level 3 cryptographic module (statistical test upon demand) and P2 class of BSI-AIS31.
+135. The TSF shall provide a mechanism to generate random numbers that meet NIST FIPS PUB-140-2:1999 standard for a Security Level 3 cryptographic module (statistical test upon demand) and P2 class of BSI-AIS31.